mihalw28/fitness_app/README.md

 #### Main goals to accomplish:
 1. Firstly I had an idea of deploying app on Heroku, but that idea is not alive now.
 Foremost it's necessary to create API endpoints for scrapping gym website using AWS Lambda.
 I will try to deploy the whole app using serverless technology (@ AWS Λ); both scrapping module and web app module.
-3. Tests.
-I haven't written independently any test before, hence lack of tests so far in this repo.
-I'm currently improving this skill, so tests will be added.
+3. Tests. ~~I haven't written independently any test before, hence lack of tests so far in this repo.~~ I'm currently improving this skill.
+Some tests have been added recently.
 2. Create API endpoints to handle HTTP requests.
 3. Set time intervals using cron jobs in Lambda.
 4. Make some user friendly frontend.